omirzakov/iitu_hh/README.md

 # iitu_hh

 # IITU HH PROJECT
-# Subject: Microsoft .NET Framework, ApplicatIon Dev FoundatIon
+## Microsoft .NET Framework, ApplicatIon Dev FoundatIon
 # Teacher: Nurkamilya Daurenbayeva

 This project is made with ASP .NET MVC5.
 Here you can find your partners and start your partners, or post a recruitment announcement.